Neanderthal behaviour: Music

 Purported Neanderthal bone flute fragments made of bear long bones were reported from Potočka zijalka, Slovenia, in the 1920s, and Istállós-kői-barlang, Hungary, and Mokriška jama, Slovenia, in 1985; but these are now attributed to Cro-Magnons.

-The 43,000-year-old Divje Babe flute from Slovenia, found in 1995, has been attributed by some researchers to Neanderthals, though its status as a flute is heavily disputed.
+The 43,000-year-old Divje Babe flute from Slovenia, discovered in 1995, has been attributed to Neanderthals, though its status as a flute is heavily disputed.
 Many researchers consider it to be most likely the product of a carnivorous animal chewing the bone, but its discoverer Ivan Turk and other researchers have continued to argue that it was manufactured by Neanderthals as a musical instrument.